EESSI/docs/docs/site_build/site_cvmfs.md

 3. A GitHub App, created within your organization.
 4. A GitHub repository within your organization on which the GitHub App can be installed
 5. A SMEE channel to relay github events to the running bot instance
-6. A node that can host the bot process, and from where the bot can start jobs on a SLURM cluster
+6. A node that can host the bot process, and from where the bot can start jobs on a Slurm cluster
 7. A shared filesystem that the bot process has access to where it can stage jobs directories

 Note that the bot process itself is _relatively_ lightweight, since the builds are performed in jobs.
 Thus, running the bot process on a login node is probably feasible.